Criminal Defense Attorney

 When your freedom is on the line, you need a dedicated and experienced criminal defense attorney who will fight for you.
 At Mayhew Law, we understand the stress and uncertainty that come with facing criminal charges.
 Whether you’re dealing with DUI, drug offenses, domestic violence, theft, or any other criminal accusation, our firm is committed to protecting your rights and achieving the best possible outcome for your case.

-With nearly a decade of experience in Reno, Sparks and Carson City’s criminal courts, we provide aggressive legal representation with a compassionate approach.
+With a decade of experience as a criminal defense attorney in Reno, Sparks and Carson City, we provide aggressive legal representation with a compassionate approach.
 We know that every case is unique, and we take the time to understand your situation, build a strong defense, and guide you through the legal process.
+Contact us to learn more.

 Looking for more answers on hiring a criminal defense attorney?